 - (a) Each ASM's origin; -We collect local export license and ID copies of beneficial owners for gold identified to be from ASM Sources.
-Al Etihad Gold does not accept ASM Gold from sources whom are identified to be Conflict-Affected or High Risk Areas. - (b) To the extent possible, each ASM's legal and operating structure conforming to the applicable legal framework (where it exists) as well as their engagement in opportunities for formalization as they become available; and - We collect local export license and ID copies of beneficial owners for gold identified to be from ASM Sources.
-Al Etihad Gold does not accept ASM Gold from sources whom are identified to be Conflict-Affected or High Risk Areas. - (c) Each ASM's third party service provider(s) (i.e. logistics, processors, transportation, intermediaries, security, etc) ultimate beneficial owner(s). - Al Etihad Gold does not accept ASM Gold from sources whom are identified to be Conflict-Affected or High Risk Areas.
+Al Etihad Gold does not accept ASM Gold from sources whom are identified to be Conflict-Affected or High Risk Areas. - (b) To the extent possible, each ASM's legal and operating structure conforming to the applicable legal framework (where it exists) as well as their engagement in opportunities for formalization as they become available; and - We collect local export license and ID copies of beneficial owners for gold identified to be from ASM Sources. - (c) Each ASM's third party service provider(s) (i.e. logistics, processors, transportation,intermediaries, security, etc) ultimate beneficial owner(s).